Patrick-Kladek/ScreenshotFramer/README.md

 ### Preparation

-First check out the Repository and build the app.
+First check out the Repository and build the app or download the precompiled app [here](https://github.com/IdeasOnCanvas/ScreenshotFramer/releases).
-Second open the Sample Project or create your own project structure.
+Then open the Sample Project or create your own project structure.
 When you are using Fastlanes snapshot you can reuse that folder structure and only add missing files:

 ![](Documentation/File%20Structure.png)